 Of note, we do not use USMLE scores as part of our review process, and place limited value on grades and class ranking given the highly variable nature of these across institutions.
 Our review process focuses on an applicant’s goals, engagement in activities, and attributes gleaned from the various aspects of the application.

 Pre- and post-interview communication

-Because we are participating in the new supplemental application and preference signaling, we will not consider other informal mechanisms of showing interest including emails from you or an advocate, letters of intent, or thank you notes.
+We follow the guidelines laid out by the Association of Professors of Dermatology and will not consider other informal mechanisms of showing interest including emails from you or an advocate, letters of intent, or thank you notes.
 Please do not send this type of communication either pre- or post-interview.
-If you have specific questions about the program, these can be directed to either Ms. Rosie Brannan, our program coordinator, or Dr. Rosman.
+If you have specific questions about the program, these can be directed to either Ms. Megan Ritterbusch, our program coordinator, or Dr. Rosman.
 For general inquiries about the program, please refer to this website and our social media accounts.
 We will communicate with you via email regarding interview information and status of your application.
 For the standard track, we will not provide additional information about your position on our rank list or likelihood of matching with us.

 All interviews will be virtual.
 We understand that applicants have strong and varying opinions about in-person and virtual interviews.
-While we want to give applicants the opportunity to get to know our program, residents, faculty, and city in person, we are cognizant of the financial costs of in-person interviews, the impact of travel on our environment, and the potential to lead to inequity and lack of sustainability in the process, and have decided to proceed with virtual interviews this year.
+While we want to give applicants the opportunity to get to know our program, residents, faculty, and city in person, we are cognizant of the financial costs of in-person interviews, the impact of travel on our environment, and the potential to lead to inequity and lack of sustainability in the process, and have decided to continue with virtual interviews indefinitely.